henriquehashimoto/ifood_coupon_analysis/readme.md

 # Análise de Estratégia de Cupons

 Please, read until the end to better understand the decision making and thought process.
+This code was tested in Windows 10 and Windows 11, one of the decision of using "pure Python" is to be a cross platform code.
+But, I couldn't test in Mac and Linux, so the behavior may vary.